kaichen0728/kaichen0728/README.md

 My name is **Kai Chen**.

-I'm currently studying at the [Department of Mathematics](https://math.sustech.edu.cn) at [Southern University of Scicence and Technology(SUSTech)](https://www.sustech.edu.cn).
+I'm currently an undergraduate at the [Department of Mathematics](https://math.sustech.edu.cn) at [Southern University of Scicence and Technology(SUSTech)](https://www.sustech.edu.cn).

 ## Current Interests